sangemsrija/JobPortal/README.md

 If i get two more days, i can complete the full-stack for this with all the necessary requirements. for now, i have hard-coded the login page but later i can implement it dynamically using the bcrypt libraries.

+Note: Unfortunately due to less time im unable to deploy but i have put the screenshots of it.
+Can you please consider those screenshots.